At a Glance

 What is Rabies?

-Rabies is a deadly virus that attacks the CNS (central nervous system) and causes acute encephalitis.
+Rabies is a deadly virus that attacks the CNS (central nervous system) and causes acute inflammation of the brain.
 It is transmitted from animals to humans (zoonotic), most commonly by animal bites - although, there have been cases of humans becoming infected in bat caves after breathing in the air.
-Rabies infection is nearly always fatal unless prompt treatment is administered before symptoms begin.
-For more information from the CDC on Rabies, click here.

 Rotavirus